regrex/fis-vue/README.md

 - `npm run build`: build with HTML/CSS/JS minification.

-For detailed explanation on how things work, consult the plugin [fis3-parser-vue-component](https://github.com/ccqgithub/fis3-parser-vue-component).
+For detailed explanation on how things work, consult the plugin [fis3-parser-vue-component](https://github.com/ccqgithub/fis3-parser-vue-component) and [fis3 docs](http://fis.baidu.com/fis3/docs/beginning/debug.html#%E5%90%AF%E5%8A%A8).

 ### Fork It And Make Your Own